reuters-graphics/graphics-components/src/components/Scroller/stories/docs/ai2svelte.md

-You can, of course, use `Scroller` with graphics created by [ai2svelte](https://github.com/reuters-graphics/ai2svelte).
+A more detailed example of using `Scroller` with graphics created by [ai2svelte](https://github.com/reuters-graphics/ai2svelte).

 ```svelte
 <script>